 Overall, FDM is a cheap way but not so good for surface finish quality.
 Thus, it will need more post-processing if aesthetics is important.

-It is a technology by using a high-powered laser to sinter powder together into a 3D model.
+This is a technology by using a high-powered laser to sinter powder together into a 3D model.
 The most common material is Nylon.
 Compared with FDM, the quality is much better.

 This type of plastic prototyping is more flexible and durable.